 -A NON-REFUNDABLE rental booking deposit of $100 or $200 depending on boat type is required on all rentals.
 There will also be NO REFUND or credit of the deposit due to inclement weather conditions on day of rental.
 Full rental fee is due 1 week prior to rental period and it is also NON-REFUNDABLE.
 Cancellations with less than 14 days written notice are NON-REFUNDABLE.

 -A security deposit of $2500 for all boats or Waverunners via a valid credit card must be provided at time of rental and credit card holder must be present.
 The security deposit is a per boat deposit.
 This is a hold of funds-not a charge to your credit card.
 Please ensure you have adequate room on your credit card for this hold.
 Boats will not be released if a security deposit in cash or credit card cannot be provided at time of rental even if full rental price has been paid in full.
 Full rental fee of boat is still in effect if security deposit is declined due to insufficient funds.
+If you do not come to pick up the boat for the rental term, full payment still applies.
 No refunds of rental fees will be provided.
 To our American customers, please inform your credit card company before you leave for holidays that there will be a security deposit taken of $2500 while you are in Canada by Perth Boat Rentals.